UFC 228: Woodley vs. Till: Predictions & Analysis

 A few statistical edges stand out.
 Camacho throws significantly more leather — a 1.6 sig. strike per minute gap.
 Camacho is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Neal has tighter striking defense, making opponents miss more often.

-**The Pick: Geoff Neal over Frank Camacho.** The model gives Neal a slight nod at 60% — this could easily go either way.
-The market implies 65% for Neal, but our model sees only 60%.
-That 5-point gap favoring Camacho is worth watching.
+The Pick: Geoff Neal over Frank Camacho.
+The model gives Neal a slight nod at 63% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Darren Stewart vs Charles Byrd